Frumple/mrt-file-server/README.md

 - **config.py** - The main configuration file
 - **logs** - Where all log files are written
-- **uploads** - Where all schematics are uploaded
+- **uploads/schematics** - Where all schematics are uploaded to
+- **uploads/maps** - Where all maps are uploaded to
+- **downloads/schematics** - Where all schematics are downloaded from
+- **downloads/maps** - Where all maps are donwnloaded from
-- **downloads** - Where all schematics and worlds are downloaded
+- **downloads/worlds** - Where all worlds are downloaded from

-If you want both of the schematic upload and download directories to point to your WorldEdit schematics directory on your Minecraft server so that schematics are immediately available, you have a couple of options to achieve this:
+Your upload and download directories should point directly to your WorldEdit /schematics directory and world /data directory (for maps).
+For this you have a couple options:

-- Use symbolic links to point both directories to the schematic directory.
+- Use symbolic links.
-- Deploy this application within a Docker container and use Docker volumes to map both directories to the schematic directory.
+- Deploy this application within a Docker container and use Docker volumes.

+**The one exception is that you should NOT point the map upload directory directly to the world /data directory containing all your map .dat files.** Uploading .dat files directly while a Minecraft server running tends to cause the uploaded map file to not persist when the server restarts.
+You should instead have map files uploaded to the file server's upload directory as normal, and then have a separate script that moves these files to the /data directory when the server is shut down (usually as part of a daily restart script).

 ## Configuration